yu3ufe/sys-scan/README.md

 pip install httpagentparser parse-accept-language
 ```

+I hope this documentation provides a clear and concise overview of your sys-scan script.
+Let me know if you have any other questions or if you need any additional information.

 ## Contributions

 Contributions are welcome!
 If you find any bugs or have suggestions for improving the script, please open an issue or submit a pull request.